jnorell/comment-tweaks/readme.txt

 Release Date:  May 24, 2019

-* Full compatibility with WP 5.1 and 5.2.
+* Fix: Full compatibility with WP 5.1 and 5.2.
-* Add comment-reply script enqueue dependency.
+* Tweak: Add dependency for comment-reply to script enqueue.
-* TODO / FIXME: test jetpack comment form changes with this plugin, and maybe set wp_editor = false if the option is enabled
+* Improvement: Check if Jetpack comments module is enabled.

 = 1.1.2 =